Spring 2017 Information!

 I think there isn’t a wait list set up for the class I am trying to get into.

-I hear the CS major requirements are changing.
+I hear the CS major requirements changed.

 Can I complete the new major rather than the old major?